PavelMalachovski/forex_to_telegram/DATABASE_SETUP.md

 ### 2. Data Storage
 - All scraped news is automatically stored in the database
-- Data is organized by date, impact level, and currency
+- Data is organized by date, impact (per item), and currency
 - Duplicate data is prevented with smart checking

 ### 3. Bulk Import